-B.A. in English, Rhode Island College; M.A. in English, University of Connecticut
+Chair, Humanities and Social Sciences.
+B.A. in English, Rhode Island College; M.A. in English with concentrations in American literature and British Romanticism, University of Connecticut

 Mozhgan Hosseinpour, Professor of Electronic and Biomedical Engineering Technology

 B.S. in Electrical Engineering, Boston University